Taking risks is part of being a teenager.

 In fact, it might be hardwired into their brains.

-A 2010 study involving a range of people — adolescents to adults — found those prone to take the most risks in a virtual gambling game were 14-year-olds.
+A 2010 involving a range of people — adolescents to adults — found those prone to take the most risks in a virtual gambling game were 14-year-olds.

 They have stronger emotions associated with their decisions, researchers say, but their decision-making skills are still developing.